 I'm happy to be hitting the tail end of winter, with the days stretching longer.
 I visited Pittsburgh and Rockville for training and was able to get more corrections on Yin Bagua and Taiji Spear.
 I am looking forward to a Taijiquan seminar in June in Silver Spring, Maryland, focusing on teachings from the Taiji classics.
 I also visited a Bagua and Taiji colleague in Bellingham twice over the winter and look forward to future training opportunities.
 I have found solace training in Woodland Park on the weekends, and have made an effort to work on both Bagua and Xingyi consistently this winter.

 The more I practice Shinkage-ryu, the less I miss training in Katori.
-I had thought I would keep my Katori practice active, and maybe seek out a local group to train with, now that it has been two years since I left Sugawara Budo.
-But I find myself drawn to the Shinto-ryu kata less and less often.
+I had thought I would keep my Katori practice active, and maybe seek out a local group to train with.
 It is a deep practice, and I found it very rewarding, but Jiki feels more and more complete to me as I continue to examine its depths.
 Maybe if I understood better the Shingon elements of Shinto-ryu, I would understand better the rationale behind some of the kata.
 I was excited to get a copy of Sugino's book Katori Shinto-ryu Kyohan from 1941, which has been recently translated into English.
 It is very interesting in that is very explicitly an instruction manual, speaking to the art very directly, and benefiting from the input of several instructors of the art in its compilation.
 It also provides a window into the art as practiced before the end of World War II.